Dyeing Wool Fibres with Food Colouring

 - Water - enough to cover wool

-- Food colouring for dyeing - be aware that you might not always get the colour you expect!
+- Food colouring - be aware that you might not always get the colour you expect!
 Its all part of the fun of dyeing.
+If using powdered food colouring see notes below

-- Pour a splash of white vinegar into the water, place the wool in and leave to soak overnight.
+- Pour a splash of white vinegar into the water, place the wool in and leave to soak, leaving for a longer time (overnight) will result in more intense colours.
+I use about 1/4 cup white vinegar to 500ml of water, you can experiment with different amounts.

 - Gently heat the wool and liquid.
 Do not stir otherwise the wool will felt!
 Keep heating until the water is just boiling, and the wool takes on the dye.
-I did mine in the microwave and heated for 1.5 - 2 minutes each time until it was boiling hot, it took about 3 - 4 goes.
+Alternatively you can put the wool into the microwave in a microwave safe container and heat for 1.5 - 2 minutes each time until it is boiling hot, it takes about 3 - 4 goes.

 - Leave to cool slightly.

-- Rinse wool in water the same temperature as the wool.
+- Drain fibres and rinse in clean water the same temperature as the wool.
 Sudden changes in temperature can shock the wool and cause it to felt.
+Rinse until the water runs clear, and then drain out as much water as you can.

-- Leave to dry spread on an old towel.
+- Leave to dry spread on an old towel, or use paper towels over a piece of cardboard.

 - You can re-use the vinegar water dye bath provided you are dyeing a similar colour - just add more food colouring.